 Working in and through partnerships is essential for Wetlands International.
-Complementing its own strengths with that of others allows WI to stay a small and flexible organisation.
-It is a central philosophy and practical necessity for WI to create greater and more sustainable impact through partnerships.
-It also provides the opportunity for a broader dispersion of WI values to a wider public and geographic range.
-Furthermore it increases the visibility and recognition of WI, thus enhancing the chances for continuity and sustainability of WI in the long term.

-Over the years WI at different levels and regions has engaged itself increasingly in many partnerships, alliances and other relationships, formal and informal, some successful and some less successful.
+Complementing its own strengths with that of others allows Wetlands International to stay a small and flexible organisation.
+It is a central philosophy and practical necessity for Wetlands International to create greater and more sustainable impact through partnerships.
+It also provides the opportunity for a broader dispersion of Wetlands International values to a wider public and geographic range.
+Furthermore it increases the visibility and recognition of Wetlands International, thus enhancing the chances for continuity and sustainability of Wetlands International in the long term.
+Over the years Wetlands International at different levels and regions has engaged itself increasingly in many partnerships, alliances and other relationships, formal and informal, some successful and some less successful.
 With the increasing number of different ways of collaboration, the need has grown to define the boundaries of what Wetlands International considers as partnerships, and to classify partnerships and other alliances.
 This will create more transparency, internally and externally, and will also help to move from an ad hoc approach to a more pro-active and strategic approach.

 Besides defining the boundaries and classification the Supervisory Council recommended to develop a more standard approach, criteria and process for partnerships development and implementation.
-An assessment of WI staff experiences with partnerships confirmed this need for practical guidance on the development of partnerships and how to make them more successful.
-Additionally, there is a need for a public statement for present and potential partners clarifying WI partnership principles, what WI considers as partnerships, what WI has to offer in partnerships and what it means to be a WI partner.
+An assessment of Wetlands International staff experiences with partnerships confirmed this need for practical guidance on the development of partnerships and how to make them more successful.
+Additionally, there is a need for a public statement for present and potential partners clarifying Wetlands International partnership principles, what Wetlands International considers as partnerships, what Wetlands International has to offer in partnerships and what it means to be a Wetlands International partner.
 This partnership policy document has also been preceded by a review of partnership policies of other organisation and this policy document is in line with those of other international conservation and development organisations.
 The Partnership Policy consists of three distinct parts:

-- 1. A Partnership Policy Statement defining what WI considers as partnerships, its principles for partnerships and how it classifies partnerships (the "why" and "what" of partnerships) - 2.
+- 1. A Partnership Policy Statement defining what Wetlands International considers as partnerships, its principles for partnerships and how it classifies partnerships (the "why" and "what" of partnerships) - 2.
 A Practical Guidance document to facilitate the development and management of partnerships and improve the quality and effectiveness of partnerships, saving time and other resources (the "how" of partnerships) - 3.
-A Public Outreach document for present and potential partners
+A Public Outreach document for present and potential partners public outreach document (1.3) are still in draft but have been developed based on, and in relation to, the Partnership Policy Statement.

-The first part of the Policy is the Partnership Policy Statement that is adopted by the Supervisory Council.
-The other parts, i.e. the practical guidance document (1.2) and the public outreach document (1.3) are still in draft but are developed based on, and in relation with the Partnership Policy Statement.
+The first part of the Policy is the Partnership Policy Statement, adopted by the Supervisory Council at its 37th meeting in June 2009.
+The other parts, i.e. the practical guidance document (1.2) and the